opencircular/docs/6_open-circular-net.md

     - Recycling Center Exchange Rates
     - Reputation Ratings
 - Oracle
-    - Pull in real life data into the smart contract
+    - The Oracle pulls real life data into the smart contract
         - Traffic API
         - Directions/Mapping API
-        - AI to predict the best routexs?
+        - AI to predict the best routes???

+Next, let's go over the workflow of a typical recycling request.

 Workflow
 ==============